Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Covariance and Bayesian model averaging

 where $\pr(M_i | D)$ are the model weights as defined in \cref{sec:analysis}, and the expectation $\ev{a}_i$ denotes the expectation with respect to the specific model $M_i$.
 Next, we manipulate this formula to expose the individual model covariances $\cov_i[a,b]$ with respect to each model $M_i$:

 Similar to the analogous formula for the variance, the first term represents a weighted average of the ``statistical covariance" between $a$ and $b$ within each of the models, while the second two terms together encode a ``systematic covariance'' over the space of models.
-Note that the ``statistical covariance" also includes correlations from the use of shared parameters ({\it e.g.}, $w_0$~(fm), $w_0/a$, $Z_V$).
+Note that the ``statistical covariance" also includes correlations from the use of shared parameters ({\it e.g.}, $M_\Omega$~(GeV), $aM_\Omega$, $Z_V$).

 The formula in \cref{eq:bma_cov} is fully general, but in the present context we are mainly interested in using it for the combination of different components of $\amu$.
-Since these components are produced in independent analyses, estimating the joint probability distribution $\pr(M_i|D)$ across the model spaces for multiple observables is impractical, even via global bootstrap.
-To simplify the calculation, we assume the model spaces for different observables are independent as a first approximation.
-As shown in \cref{subsec:bma_cov_stat}, this assumption is equivalent to neglecting the BMA systematic covariance but allows for the full determination of the statistical (and parametric) covariance.
-In \cref{subsec:bma_cov_syst}, we revisit the systematic covariance and provide a conservative estimate for the primary source of systematic correlations in this analysis, namely that from shared EFT and EFT-inspired finite volume models.
+Since these components are produced in separate analyses, we can decompose the joint model space $\{M_i\}$ into the direct product of $\{M_i\} = \{M_{m_i}^A\} \times \{M_{n_i}^B\}$, where $\{M_m^A\},\{M_n^B\}$ represent the sets of models used in each analysis for estimating the individual quantities $a$ and $b$.
+The double subscripts ``$m_i$'' and ``$n_i$'' denote the two models chosen from $\{M_m^A\}$ and $\{M_n^B\}$ that together comprise the joint model $M_i$.
+Thus, \cref{eq:bma_cov} becomes